gpelouze/eis_pointing/README.md

 ## Customisation

-The registration steps used to find the optimal pointing can be customised in a yaml file, and passed to `eis_pointing.py` using the parameter `--steps-file`.
+The registration steps used to find the optimal pointing can be customised in a yaml file, and passed to `eis_pointing` using the “step file” parameter (see examples above).
 The file should have a top-level key named `step`, containing a list of registration steps.
 Each step must specify at least a `type`, chosen between `shift`, `rotshift`, and `slitshift`.

 By default, EIS data are coaligned with synthetic AIA raster.
 To coalign with a single AIA image, add the top-level key `single_aia_frame: True`.
 In this case,